cloudify-cosmo/docs.getcloudify.org/content/developer/ide_autocomplete.md

 - WebStorm
 - JSONBuddy

-If your IDE is not in the list and supports JSON schema you can download Cloudify JSON Schema directly from our [repository](https://github.com/cloudify-cosmo/cloudify-dsl-schema)
+If your IDE is not in the list and supports JSON schema you can download the {{< param product_name >}} JSON Schema directly from our [repository](https://github.com/cloudify-cosmo/cloudify-dsl-schema)

 # Functionalities
 ## Autocomplete